Classical Indian and East-West Fusion Music Featuring Maestro Matthew Montfort and Pandit Habib Khan

 Indian Jazz: Pandit Habib Khan (sitar) and Ancient Future perform Indian music with jazz influences from Habib Khan and Ancient Future CDs which have been released on major jazz labels in India.

-Celtic Raga: Matthew Montfort (guitar) performs traditional Indian ragas on guitar with tabla accompaniment, and performs Celtic melodies raga style.
+Indian Guitar and Tabla: Matthew Montfort (guitar) performs traditional Indian ragas and contemporary fusion on guitar with accompaniment by a renowned Indian tabla master.

 Booking: Additional booking information, or use the contact information above.